olmost/pp25/README.md

 column 0: log temperature
 column 1-35: log cooling rate

-z_list.dat: list of redshift steps of the merger tree and hence of the simulation.
+z_list_22_to_1_step20myr.dat: list of redshift steps of the merger tree and hence of the simulation.
 Steps are separated by 20 Myr